-Why is GMP important?
+Why is GMP important for cannabis?

-GMP is considered the “gold standard” for quality compliance – put simply, it helps ensure consistent quality.
-Take the popular strain Harlequin for example: While purported to be an ideal strain for pain management with a 5:2 ratio of CBD to THC, lacking GMP means that ratio could waver to an almost-even 4:3, meaning a consumer could end up experiencing a “high” they didn’t with their purchase.
+GMP certification is considered the “gold standard” for quality compliance – put simply, it helps ensure consistent quality.
+Take the popular strain Harlequin for example: While purported to be an ideal strain for pain management with a 5:2 ratio of CBD to THC, lacking GMP certification means that ratio could waver to an almost-even 4:3, meaning a consumer could end up experiencing a “high” they didn’t with their purchase.
 But with products manufactured following GMP, patients will get the same percentage of THC and CBD with each delivery.

 While GPP is a good basis for compliance, there are clear gaps between it and GMP standards.
 For example, EU-GMP requires the monitoring of environmental conditions, this isn’t required for GPP.
 There are a number of things to consider before starting the process.
-Such
+Such as:

 - Which certification your company should pursue: EU-GMP (Europe), CGMP (USA) or Guide 104 GMP (Canada)